lepy/py_contour/README.md

 # simple test code for contour
 import numpy as np
 import py_contour
-# import py_gd # so we can see the results visually

 M, N = 1000, 800 #(image size)
 # create an array: